 - Spread the word about your skills and availability without making anyone feel pressured to give you a job.

-- Gain referrals to other people to network with–and better yet, to hiring managers.
+- Gain referrals to other people to network with, including info interviews with hiring managers.

-Focusing on organizations in your networking can lead to hearing about openings before they’re announced – when there is much less competition and you can really stand out.
+Focusing on organizations in your networking can lead to hearing about openings before they’re announced–when there is much less competition.
 How would you like to get a message like the following?

 “We haven’t met, but Joe Jones said he spoke with you recently and was impressed.
 We might possibly have an opportunity coming up that you’d be interested in.
 Would you to come in and talk about it?”

-Transform your job search networking approach to get a great job much sooner.
+Transform your job search networking approach to get a great job sooner.

-This article was originally posted in 2013 and has been updated.
+This article was originally posted in 2013 and has been updated for the 2020s.